sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

         }];
     });
  ```
+### Payment
 #### Start payment
 Initialize the actual payment request.
 For security purposes, you must provide the user's current location in the PaymentReuest.
-The identifier parameter allows you to reference this particular payment for a refund for instance.
+The identifier parameter allows you to reference this particular payment for a potential refund in the future.
 We strongly encourage you to save this value in your Backend.

  ```objective-c
  //Here we are using an arbitrary location.
 In your app you must provide the user's current location